-5 Best Lakes in Malaysia for the Ultimate Travel Experience in 2017
+5 Best Lakes in Malaysia for the Ultimate Travel Experience

 Malaysia, a Southeast Asian country, is a popular tourist destination.
 Attracting people from all over the world, the county offers a number of sightseeing destinations and tourist attractions.

 From majestic beaches to skyscrapers, Malaysia has a number of tourist attractions.
 Add the beautiful lakes that Malaysia has and you cannot ask for more!
 Yes, Malaysia is home to numerous natural and some man-made lakes.
 These beautiful lakes attract tourists from all over the globe as visa requirements to Malaysia are quite seamless and convenient.
 So, check out our ultimate guide to the best Malaysia lake holidays in 2017.

 Tasik Biru Seri Kundang – yes the name can be mouthful!
 The lake has history to it as it was during the British colonial era.
 Located in the beautiful Selangor area of Malaysia, the lake offers a number of water sports and recreational activities.

 Tasik Biru translates to the ‘Blue Lake’, and the lake does live up to its name.
 Popular tourist activities in the lake include jet skiing and canoeing.
 The vicinity of the lake to Kuala Lumpur means the place has become a well frequented hangout place for city dwellers and international tourists during the weekends.

 Located in the state of Terengganu, the Lake Kenyir is one of the most popular lakes in Malaysia, and also one of the largest.
 The lake is man-made, and attracts tourists from all over Malaysia and around the globe.
 Initially constructed to create a dam, the Lake Kenyir has now grown as a popular tourist attraction.
 The Kenyir area, where the lake is situated, also offers a host of tourist attractions, including small waterfalls and wildlife.